louisae452/piggy-before-the-infection-started/README.md

 The order of the elements inside the season description section were also swapped.

-In addition, it was decided that buttons to navigate to each of the seasons in the page would look too chunky, so they were transformed into more discreate links at the top and bottom of each of the season sections.
+In addition, it was decided that buttons to navigate to each of the seasons in the page would look too chunky, so they were transformed into more discrete links at the top and bottom of each of the page.

+The name of the page was also changed to 'Episodes' to make its contents easier to understand.

 INSERT NEW WIREFRAME

-All the pages got the addition of two buttoms at the end of the page to navigate to the other two pages easily.
+Links to the other two visible pages were also added to the footer.

 ### Success page.
 A  success page was created to be shown on successful submission of the form.